Jurors see gruesome video of Florida school shooting | Education

 Circuit Judge Elizabeth Scherer dismissed the objection, saying a video that accurately reflects Cruz's crimes does not unfairly prejudice his case.

+Cruz, 23, pleaded guilty in October to 17 counts of first-degree murder, and 17 more counts of attempted murder for those he wounded.

+The jury must decide if he should be sentenced to death or life without parole for the nation's deadliest mass shooting to go before a jury.

-The jurors heard testimony from Christopher McKenna, who was a freshman at the time of the shooting, February 14, 2018.
-He had left his English class to go to the bathroom and exchanged greetings with two students as they crossed paths.
+Later during day two of the trial, jurors heard testimony from Christopher McKenna, who was a freshman during the February 14, 2018, shooting.
+He had left his English class to go to the bathroom and exchanged greetings with two students, Luke Hoyer and Martin Duque, as they crossed paths in the first-floor hallway.

 "He said get out of here.
 Things are about to get bad," McKenna recalled.